asyncapi/community/docs/how-changes-in-the-spec-are-introduced.md

 - Implement the change.
 The author doesn't have to be the one to implement the change proposed but keep in mind that it might take a while before someone else does

-- Possibly iterate/refine as the community gets experience with your proposed changes There may be some additional feedback about design choices that might be adjusted.
+- Possibly iterate/refine as the community gets experience with your proposed changes.
+There may be some additional feedback about design choices that might be adjusted.

 - Test implementation to gain confidence.
 When your change implementation is baked enough, and the solution seems desirable, there will be a compliant implementation with the AsyncAPI libraries and a test to gain confidence.